Antiblanks/he-dan.antiblanks.com/_posts/2019-02-17-week-3-suspension-in-disbelief.markdown

 • Start looking as the gamification as a whole and not just the playable element
   - How to we build cybernetic narratives into this?...
+  - Who communicates with the user?
+Who is this person?
+Think about tonal consistency and narrative cohesion etc
+    - Real conversation
+    - Building a relationship

+• Suspension in disbelief
+  - Stories about people help us to see past our disbelief in the text, how can we fine tune our narrative to introduce real people?
+  - How to introduce the date scenario into this?
+Get to know them, listen to what they are saying (audience research) and then give them what they want
+  - Think about the responses, the prompts and the hooks, these need to be tailored to the player, they need to feel like their experiencing their own story
+  - Don't make it too complicated, make the CTA's easy so that the player can easily lead us through the experience

 ## Summary